 Lack of information about their circumstances can impact on the child's safety, welfare and educational outcomes.
 In addition to the child protection file, the DSL should also consider if it would be appropriate to share any additional information with the new school or college in advance of a child leaving to help them put in place the right support to safeguard this child and to help the child thrive in the school or college.
-For example, information that would allow the new school or college to continue supporting children who have had a social worker and been victims of abuse and have that support in place for when the child arrives.
+For example, information that would allow the new school to continue supporting children who have had a social worker and been victims of abuse and have that support in place for when the child arrives.

 Transferring settings do not need to keep copies of child protection files, but if they do they must be kept in accordance with data retention (and for the shortest practical time).
 In CP cases where there may be ongoing involvement from transferring settings, for example if any siblings still attends our setting, our DSL may wish to take copies of chronologies.
+As Safeguard is an electronic system there is an option to share links to this information.